mohitpai/journey-optimizer.en/help/using/building-journeys/read-segment.md

 ### Test and publish the journey {#testing-publishing}

-The **[!UICONTROL Read Segment]** activity allows you to test the journey either on a unitary profile, or on 100 randomly test profiles selected among the profiles qualified for the segment.
+The **[!UICONTROL Read Segment]** activity allows you to test the journey either on a unitary profile, or on 100 random test profiles selected among the profiles qualified for the segment.

-To do this, activate the test mode, then select the desired option from the left pane.
+To do this, activate the **test mode**.
+Then, select the desired option from the left pane.

 ![](assets/read-segment-test-mode.png)

-You can then configure and run the test mode as usual.
+You can then configure and run the **test mode** as usual.
 [Learn how to test a journey](testing-the-journey.md).

 Once the test is running, the **[!UICONTROL Show logs]** button allows you to see the test results according to the selected test option: